ravilach/sonatype-harness/README.md

 The `${workflow.variables.nexusiqappid}` accesses a Workflow Variable e.g prompting for a Nexus App ID.
 The `${secrets.getValue("nexusiq_user")}` acccesses a value in the Harness Secrets Manager e.g your Nexus User ID.

+## Use

+* CentOS-Prep.sh: Installs pre-reqs into a CentOS instance.
+* Install-IQ.sh: Installs Nexus IQ into a CentOS instance.
+* Install-IQ-CLI.sh: Installs Nexus IQ CLI into a CentOS instance.
+* Harness-Scan-Template: Shell file to be calledd from Harness using a Workflow Variable and Secrets Manager.
+* harness-Interpret-Scan.sh: Shell file to be called from Harness parsing scan report and looking for violations which can be set as a Workflow Variable.

 ## Further Material
 * Harness Blog: https://harness.io/blog/devops/vulnerability-scanning-ci-cd-pipeline/
 * Harness Video: https://www.youtube.com/watch?v=WFjDN7dpeXk&feature=youtu.be